Sign in

 The 20-year-old was Teranga Lions' hero of the international break with three vital goals, which were all Aliou Cisse's side managed in their two qualifying games in November.

-He was rewarded with a start for the final group game and the Strasbourg attacker repaid kindness with another masterclass, scoring both goals in a 2-0 win over Burundi.
+He was rewarded with a start for the final group game, and the Strasbourg attacker repaid kindness with another masterclass, scoring both goals in a 2-0 win over Burundi.

 Asia — AFC FIFA World Cup Qualifiers

-Fabio Lima of United Arab Emirates
+Fabio Lima of the United Arab Emirates

-Lima was directly involved in six of those eight goals, starting with a brace of assists in the first game of the break, where the team floored Kyrgyzstan in Abu Dhabi before scoring a poker in a 5-0 win over Qatar.
+Lima was directly involved in six of those eight goals, starting with a brace of assists in the first game of the break, where the team floored Kyrgyzstan in Abu Dhabi before scoring a hat-trick in a 5-0 win over Qatar.

 Europe — UEFA Nations League